The cube and the Burnside category: Functors from the cube to B

 \section{Functors from the cube to \texorpdfstring{$\BurnsideCat$}{B}}

 The central objects that we will study are pairs $(F,r)$, where $F$ is a functor $\CCat{n}\to\BurnsideCat$ and $r\in\ZZ$ is an integer; we will use the notation $\Sigma^r F$ to denote such a pair, and call it a \emph{stable functor}.
-The grading shifts are usually inconsequential up to some signs, and consequently we will often suppress $\Sigma^r$ from the notation.
+When it is unlikely to cause confusion we will suppress $\Sigma^r$ from the notation, and refer to a stable functor $F$.

 The cube category $\CCat{n}$ is a strict category, while the Burnside category $\BurnsideCat$ is a weak $2$-category, so we owe some explanation regarding what we mean by a functor $F\from\CCat{n}\to\BurnsideCat$.
 We will treat $\CCat{n}$ as a $2$-category with no non-identity $2$-morphisms, and the functor $F$ will be a strictly unitary lax $2$-functor.
 (For general definitions, see \cite[Definition~4.1 and Remark~4.2]{Benabou-other-bicategories} which calls such functors \emph{strictly unitary homomorphisms}.)